WLenhard/cNORM/README.md

 # please use cNORM on the console.
 cNORM.GUI()

-# If you prefer the console, you can use the syntax as well
+# If you prefer the console, you can use the syntax as well: Rank data within
-# Rank data within group and compute powers and interactions for the internal dataset 'elfe' and compute model
+# group and compute powers and interactions for the internal dataset 'elfe' and compute model
 cnorm.elfe <- cnorm(raw = elfe$raw, group = elfe$group)

 # Plot R2 of different model solutions in dependence of the number of predictors